AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Related: [COP Commands 7 and 8](#cop-commands) and [`controlstates`](#controlstates), and [Control States Stanza](#control-states-stanza).

 ### unlinkedct=
-The `unlinkedct` setting selects the courtesy tone to be used when the system has no remote nodes connected and is operating as a standalone repeater.
+This option selects the courtesy tone to be used when the system has no remote nodes connected and is operating as a standalone repeater.

 Sample:

 ```
 unlinkedct = ct2   ; use courtesy tone 2
 ```

 ### wait-times=
-The `wait-times` option allows you to override the stanza name used for the `wait-times` stanza in `rpt.conf`.
+This option allows you to override the stanza name used for the `wait-times` stanza in `rpt.conf`.
 Wait times are a specific group of timers for the node.

 Sample:

 ```
 wait-times = wait-times   ; name wait-times to wait-times
 ```